amiragalal98/tax-dashboard/Troubleshoot.md

 # 🛠️ Troubleshooting Guide for Tax Dashboard Project

-This document lists all the major issues encountered during development, setup, and deployment of the project — along with the steps taken to solve them.
+This document lists all the major issues encountered during development,setup, and deployment of the project — along with the steps taken to solve them.

 ---